-Performance camshafts can add different characteristics of power to your engine.
+2021 update – click here.
+Below is deprecated info… Performance camshafts can add different characteristics of power to your engine.
 Cams with high lift can add mid range punch, while cams with longer duration can add high rpm top end power.
-Cams with both can really add power but you need to make sure the head can flow properly.
-It really depends on what […]
+Cams with both can really add power but you need to make sure the […]

-It annoys me when I see cycles on eBay that say “Fresh rebuilt engine.
+2021 update – click here.
+Below is deprecated info… It annoys me when I see cycles on eBay that say “Fresh rebuilt engine.
 10 miles on it since rebuild.
 Runs great.” etc… Fucking stupid.
-I would never buy a bike like that unless the owner has put like 1000 miles on the rebuilt engine to confirm shit is good.
-Anyway… someone asked me if […]
+I would never buy a bike like that unless the owner has put like 1000 miles on the rebuilt engine to […]

-Read about rebuild Part 3 Read about rebuild Part 2 Read about rebuild Part 1 Well… the 450 is finished and it runs.
+2021 update – click here.
+Below is deprecated info… Read about rebuild Part 3 Read about rebuild Part 2 Read about rebuild Part 1 Well… the 450 is finished and it runs.
 Video at bottom.
 I’ve riden it about 10 miles so far.
-Haven’t gone over 5K rpm yet, but it feels super responsive and eager to rev. It’s not dialed in yet though… […]
+Haven’t gone over 5K rpm yet, but it feels super responsive and […]

-Read about rebuild Part 2 Read about rebuild Part 1 Hey guys.
+2021 update – click here.
+Below is deprecated info… Read about rebuild Part 2 Read about rebuild Part 1 Hey guys.
 Here’s an update on my cb475 supersport build.
 The engine is basically finished.
 All that’s left is to put on my high polished engine covers and I’m putting in a new clutch.
-I installed new valves seals.
-Below pic – I installed the […]
+I installed […]

-Read about rebuild Part 1 Ok… So, I had a couple different machine shops do a couple different things for me.
-First machine shop: Mar Automotive 4345 Orchard Street, Philadelphia, PA 19124 (215) 288-7320 They’ve done cylinder head stuff for me in the past: – they did a valve job on my S2000 like 5 […]
+2021 update – click here.
+Below is deprecated info… Read about rebuild Part 1 Ok… So, I had a couple different machine shops do a couple different things for me.
+First machine shop: Mar Automotive 4345 Orchard Street, Philadelphia, PA 19124 (215) 288-7320 They’ve done cylinder head stuff for me in the past: – they […]

 I’m actually going to have a full-on 3-angle valve job done on this head next week.
 More on 3-angle valve jobs later… Regardless, I wanted to show the basics of lapping valves.
 Figured it’d be good to show a general overview.
 I made a quick video.
 I’m sick today… Hear me sniffling?
 This ring below […]

-It looks like I’m not putting a 450 head on the 500t cylinders.
+2021 update – click here.
+Below is deprecated info… It looks like I’m not putting a 450 head on the 500t cylinders.
 Everything on the 500t is in way better condition so I’m going with it.
 Here is the 450 with the 500t engine in it.
-So long semi-stock bike… See ya soon when you’re not as lame.
-Rip all the shit off it. […]
+So long semi-stock bike… See ya soon when you’re […]

 As I said earlier in this post… cb450 and cb500t have no valve springs.
 They have a torsion bar set up.
 Let’s take a look at how exactly the torsion bar works.
 It’s pretty cool.
 Pic 1 – The engines are double overhead cam which means there is a separate cam lobe for each valve. […]